-At Lawtons we have a specialist team of drug offence solicitors available to assist and advise you of any aspect of this complex area of the law.
+At Lawtons we have an expert team of drug offence solicitors available to assist you in this complex area of the law.
+We can work closely with you to achieve the best possible outcome for your case.

-The law regarding drug offences is constantly evolving to take account of new drug classifications and the relatively recent introduction of legal highs.
+The law regarding drug offences is constantly evolving because of new drug classifications and what are often referred to as legal highs.

 In the UK, it is an offence to possess most banned substances.
-Whilst every case is different, any sentence for drug possession will consider the type of substance and the reason you provide for possessing the substance.
+Every case is different, but any sentence for drug possession will consider the type of substance, the quantity and the reason you provide for possessing it.

 There are three main classes in which illegal drugs are categorised: